 When finished, click Update.
 To undo your change, click Reset.
 To undo all of the Cluster changes for the 16 channels, click Reset All.
+Click X to close the box.

 - 7. Speaker Assign: Speaker assignments are made automatically when a cluster is set.
 However, it can be that in an actual signal, the channel assignments may be different than what the automatic assignment assumes.
 A speaker assignment adjustment is provided for each channel, should you need to override the automatic settings.
 It is important to accurately assign the function of each channel so that the Loudness calculations will be accurate.
-Clicking a Speaker Assign button on a channel opens a box that lets you change the current setting. - 8.
+Clicking a Speaker Assign button on a channel opens a box that lets you change the current setting.
+Click X to close the box. - 8.
 Mute/Unmute: A Mute/Unmute control is provided for each channel, although the adjustment will affect all channels in the Cluster.
 This allows the operator to just see the meters for certain channels and not hear the audio.
 This is an alternate action control. - 9.
 The Global Phase Indicators tab is as shown in Figure 4-16.
 It allows you to select which channel pairs will receive a phase meter on the Metering Screen in this Preset.
 Generally, it is useful to monitor the relative phase of stereo pairs.
 However, sometimes each channel of a pair is unrelated to each other.
 This can be because the channels are used to convey two independent monophonic signals or that one channel may be a Center channel and the other may be a Low Frequency Effects channel.
 In these instances, the Phase Indicator would almost always indicate an out of phase condition.
 Because this would be a needless distraction to the operator, switches are provided on this tab to individually turn phase monitoring for each channel pair on or off.
 By default, the settings for a Preset are the same as the system-wide configuration set on the System Preference tab.
-However, to make unique settings for this Preset, uncheck Apply Global Phase Indicator Select All and Reset All buttons are also provided.
+However, to make unique settings for this Preset, uncheck Apply Global Phase Indicator Settings and then simply click each switch to the desired on or off position.
+Select All and Reset All buttons are also provided.